minustwenty2/csharp-lessions/csharp-classes-01/README.md

 Make use of the following constructs/language features:
 - ```class``` - defines the class
 - Properties that uses  ```get; set;```
-- Method that outputs the formatted car details

 ### Optional Extras
 - Use a method inside the ```Car``` class to output the car information